Gulfy034/skya-pjt-web/README.md

 ## Notes
-the whole website was built by vite, based on vite template "react-swc-ts". do not use deno (another node package solution) because there's a issue of using SWC instead of babel.
+the whole website was built by vite, based on vite template "react-swc-ts". do not use deno (another node package solution) because there"s a issue of using SWC instead of babel.